 Muscle glycogen is the athlete’s storage form of carbohydrate and the primary fuel that powers intense exercise.
 A number of studies have demonstrated that intense resistance training can significantly decrease muscle glycogen stores, much more severely than previously suspected.
 [4-7] If you restrict your carbohydrate intake (as most bodybuilders do), you run a real risk of training constantly on carb-depleted muscles.

 Weight training with low muscle glycogen levels means weak muscles decreased force production, and significantly reduced strength.
 Muscle glycogen stores govern weight lifting performance, and the ability to train intensely day-in-day-out.
-[4-10] Glycogen-full muscles means greater work capacity and greater intensity and this adds up to a more powerful growth stimulus.
+[4-10] Glycogen-full muscles mean greater work capacity and greater intensity and this adds up to a more powerful growth stimulus.

-Bodybuilders need carbohydrates to train intensely, build muscle and get shredded.
+Bodybuilders need carbohydrates to train intensely, build muscle, and get shredded.
 However, to obtain optimal muscle glycogen stores, a high carbohydrate diet is not required nor recommended.
 The answer is carbohydrate timing.
-The intake of the right carbohydrates at just the right time results in more effective muscle glycogen accumulation, better recovery and a more potent muscle growth stimulus.
+The intake of the right carbohydrates at just the right time results in more effective muscle glycogen accumulation, better recovery, and a more potent muscle growth stimulus.